About

 This first webinar in a multi-part series showcased the work of two senior prosecutors, who each shared the lessons they have learned in using special measures.

-Su’a Hellene Wallwork, Acting Attorney General, Samoa, chaired the webinar.
+Su’a Hellene Wallwork, Attorney General, Samoa, chaired the webinar.

 Panelists for the webinar included: